 Visit The Rapid e-Learning Blog to learn how to create a learning journal.

 Ready to learn more?
-Check out our Virtual Classroom Instructional Designer Certificate course and discover how you can earn your Virtual Classroom Instructional Designer Badge by clicking on the graphic below.
+Check out our Virtual Classroom Design Mastery Series certificate course and discover how you can earn your Virtual Classroom Instructional Designer Badge by clicking on the graphic below.